maizzle/maizzle.com/content/docs/build-process.md

 The destination directories that you have defined under `destination.path` in your environment config are deleted.

-<alert type="warning">Be careful when customizing this path, so you don't end up deleting important directories and files on your machine.</alert>
+<Alert type="warning">Be careful when customizing this path, so you don't end up deleting important directories and files on your machine.</Alert>

 ## Copy sources